Fixture vs Personal Property: What Stays or Goes?

 The best way to avoid problems is simple: write it down.
 If a buyer wants an item to stay, it should be included in the offer or an addendum.
 If a seller wants to remove an item a buyer might assume stays, it should be excluded in writing.

-- Built-in oven or built-in microwave: Usually a fixture.
+- Built-in oven or built-in microwave: Usually a fixture because they are integrated into the cabinetry.

 - Freestanding range: Often treated as personal property unless included, depending on the contract and local norms.